Off-duty NYPD sergeant allegedly shoots man he found with wife in Long Island home

 The 29-year-old was taken to the hospital and is said to be stable.

+His attorney said that his client was chased down the street and shot.
+He feels the sergeant should be charged with attempted murder.

+"He tried to kill my client, it's attempted murder.
+I don't see anything clearer, he shot him right in the chest.
+He followed him, accosted him, and shot him.
+From what I understand, he yelled out before he did that, that he was going to kill him," the attorney said.

-The sergeant is assigned to the 103rd Precinct in Queens.
-He was taken to a local hospital for observation.
+The sergeant, who is assigned to the 103rd Precinct in Queens, was placed on modified leave as the department investigates.

 No charges have been filed at this time.